Deep Latent State Space Models for Time-Series Generation: Experiments

 We investigate the generative capability of \model{} on real time-series data.
 We show that our model is capable of fitting a wide variety of time-series data with significantly different temporal dynamics.
 We leave implementation details to \Appref{app:monash}.

 \mypara{Data.} We use Monash Time Series Repository \citep{godahewa2021monash}, a comprehensive benchmark containing $30$ time-series datasets collected in the real world, and we choose FRED-MD, NN5 Daily, Temperature Rain, and Solar Weekly as our target datasets.
-Each dataset exhibits unique temporal dynamics, which makes generative learning a challenging task.
+We select these datasets based on average 1-lag autocorrelation metric, which measures 1-step correlation in time, to demonstrate a variety of temporal dynamics.
+The selected datasets have 1-lag ranging from 0.38 to 0.98, and this wide range indicates the variety of temporal dynamics that makes generative learning a challenging task.
 A sample from each dataset can be visualized in \Figref{fig:monash}.

 \mypara{Metrics.} We propose 3 different metrics for measuring generation performance, namely \textit{Marginal}, \textit{Classification}, and \textit{Prediction} scores. \textit{Marginal} scores calculate the absolute difference between empirical probability density functions of two distributions -- the lower the better \citep{ni2020conditional}.
 Following \citet{kidger2021neural}, we define \textit{Classification} scores as using a sequence model to classify whether a sample is real or generated and use its cross-entropy loss as a proxy for generation quality -- the higher the less distinguishable the samples, thus better the generation.
 Similarly, \textit{Prediction} scores use a train-on-synthetic-test-on-real seq2seq model to predict $k$ steps into the future -- the lower the more predictable, thus better the generation.
 We use a 1-layer S4 \citep{gu2021efficiently} for both Classification and Prediction scores (see \Appref{app:monash} for more details).
 We will discuss the necessity of all 3 metrics in the following discussion section.